pluginkollektiv/statify/readme.txt

 ## Changelog ##
 You can find the full changelog in [our GitHub repository](https://github.com/pluginkollektiv/statify/blob/master/CHANGELOG.md).

+### 1.5.4 (2017-11-30)
+* Use minified version of javascripts and stylesheets.
+* Different updates on the development repository.

 ### 1.5.3 (2017-11-28) ##
 * Replace javascript library to fixed several problems.